“How can I change my name after I get married?”

 Below, you can see a list of important places where you should document your name change.

 The Town Clerk’s Office will not put your Social Security Numbers on your marriage license before you are married.

 You will want to get a certified copy of your marriage license to take with you when you go to have your name changed officially.
 Your certified copy may be obtained from the Town Clerk’s Office in the town in which you held your wedding ceremony.
 (The only kind of copy that they will make for you is a certified copy.)
-You will pay $20.00 for your certified copy.
+You will pay $20.00 for each certified copy.
 Be sure that your Social Security Numbers are on your certified copy of your marriage license!
-Some Town Halls lately have mailed certified copies without Social Security Numbers, and some offices have rejected the requested name change.
+Some Town Halls lately have mailed certified copies without Social Security Numbers, and some Social Security offices have rejected the requested name changes!

 Important: Nothing on this website should be taken as legal advice.
-Please consult an attorney in your state.
+Please consult an attorney in your home state.

 Where to change your name after marriage